dialpad/dialtone-legacy/docs/components/banner.md

 1. **Above everything else:** If the banner is related to the entire app (e.g. the user lost internet service), place the banner first. <em>These should not be dismissable until the issue is resolved.</em> To pin the banner to the top of the app, add the `.d-notice--pinned` class.
 2. **Below the top bar:** This is the default location for system banners.
 Use these when it affects only a particular area of the product (e.g. when the user is in Do Not Disturb mode).

-Banners are a type of notice and so you can use the following <a class="d-link" href="components/notice/">notice styles</a> in conjunction with `.d-banner`.
+Banners are a type of notice and so you can use the following <a href="components/notice/">notice styles</a> in conjunction with `.d-banner`.

 ## Variants and Examples
 <example-banner />